intrig/ict/README.md

 Initially, two components are available: `ict::bitstring` and `ict::multivector`.
 Below is a brief description and links to their respective documentation.

-And one more thing, everything here is a work in progress.
+Everything here is a work in progress.
 Nothing, especially multivector, is a complete implementation yet.
 We tend to only implement the functionality we need.
 Hopefully you will find ways to contribute the things you need also.